 Wilberforce golf tourney Saturday

 BEAVERCREEK — Wilberforce Bulldog Athletics will present its first golf tournament to benefit the university athletic program Saturday, Sept.
 24 at Beavercreek Golf Course, 2800 New Germany Trebein Road.
 Onsite registration begins at 11:30 a.m. with the shot gun start at 1 p.m.
-The university is still seeking hole sponsorships contact Dorianne Johnson 937-708-5777 email@example.com for more information.
+The university is still seeking hole sponsorships contact Dorianne Johnson 937-708-5777 [email protected]force.edu for more information.

 Beavercreek wrestling golf outing